Integration

 What does the OTEL Collector integration cover?

 The OTEL Collector integration is the built-in LoadStrike sink for teams that already standardize on OpenTelemetry collector pipelines or on backends that accept OTLP over HTTP.
-The public site documents the configuration surface and publishes a ready-to-edit JSON template.
+The site documents the configuration surface and publishes a ready-to-edit JSON template.

 That gives self-hosted teams a direct path from transaction-aware run artifacts into the observability pipeline they already use for the rest of the system.